jquense/cobble/README.md

     result.d // => 'hi'

 `cobble.chain()` - composes all functions in the chain into a single function that is called in order.
 Return values are ignored.
+This is an alias for `before`.

 `cobble.merge()` - composes all functions in the chain into a single function that is called in order.
-Merge makes an attempt to merge the return values of each function into a single return value, merge assumes that return values will be objects and uses `Object.assign` to create a new unified return value
+Merge makes an attempt to merge the return values of each function into a single return value, merge assumes that return values will be objects and uses `Object.assign` to create a new unified return value.

 `cobble.Descriptor(fn)` - Base Descriptor object, which you can create custom descriptors with.
 Descriptors are created by providing a function that is called at the time of composition, The value returned from the function will be the value set to the provided `key`.
 The `previousValues` parameter is an array of any and all possible values for that key up to the point when the descriptor is called.